JamesCullum/PGP-Anywhere/README.md

 # PGP Anywhere
-EMail client for the privacy email provider [ProtonMail], located in Swiss.
+Install via [Chrome Webstore].
+Encrypt and decrypt PGP wherever you are!
 >License: GNUv2
-Install via [Chrome Webstore]

 # Features
 - Hashed using [bCrypt] (10 iterations)